heroboy/generate-switch-case-for-enum-type-extension/README.md

 # README

-A typescript language service plugin to generate switch case for enum type.
+A vscode extension to generate switch case for enum type.

 ![screenshot](screenshot2.gif)